-1. Replacement

-Any rental units lost to redevelopment must be replaced on a 1:1 basis

-3. Voluntary

-Unused density in commercial zones may be used to construct rental housing.

-2. Inclusionary

-New multi-family developments must include 20% rental, rented at below-market rates.

-4. Protectionary

-Existing rental buildings will be zoned for rental use to ensure rental housing remains on these sites.

-Stream 1: Replacement Rental

-Rental units must be replaced on a 1:1 basis

-Where does this apply?
+Replacement Rental s must be replaced on a 1:1 basis 2: Inclusionary Rental mily developments must include 20% rental at it rents 3: Voluntary nercial density may be used for renta Where does this apply?
 Sites being rezoned to Comprehensive Development (CD), with 5 or more existing rental units, which will include RM1-RM7, P11e, C8 or C9 zoning districts.
 Current and future development applications at any stage of the rezoning process.

-How does it work?

-Sites must provide 1:1 replacement of all existing rental units.

-If this is less than 20% of the total market unit count , inclusionary rental units must be added to make up the difference.
+Where does this apply?
+Sites being rezoned to Comprehensive Development (CD), for multiple family residential Current development applications that have yet Where does this apply?
+How does Sites being rezoned to Comprehens Development (CD) with a commerci use designation, including C1, C2, C across the City.
+How does it work? es it rental units. to receive first reading, and new applications at any stage of the rezoning process, all new Community Plans, and significant amendments to Community Plans. it work? units within surplus commercial floo zones C1, C2 and C3, provided tha 51% of Commercial FAR is used for commercial / office / retail / hospita How does it work?
+Sites must calculate 20% of the total market unit What type of units will Voluntary rental units can be any m types.
 What type of units will it create?
 Replacement rental units must have a similar unit type to the existing units.

-Minimum size requirements for new rental units are set out in the Burnaby Zoning Bylaw.
+Minimum size requirements for new rental units are set out in the Burnaby Zoning Bylaw. count and provide an equivalent number of rental units The 20% rental requirement may include replacement rental units, where applicable. it create?
+Minimum size requirements for new are set out in the Burnaby Zoning b At least 20% of units must be adapt At least 20% of units must be adaptable.
+What type of units will Inclusionary rental units can have a mix of bedroom types, as determined through CD What will the rents be?
+Rents for voluntary rental units may to market levels.
+These rents will in- annually according to RTA maximur the rents to existing rents for retur Rents for replacement rental units must be set to existing rents for returning tenants , or to 20% below CMHC market median for vacant units. it create? rezoning.
+Minimum size requirements for new rental units are set out in the Burnaby Zoning bylaw.
+De.
+Density offsets do not apply to volu rental units.
+Rents will increase annually according to RTA maximums , but will be readjusted to 20% below CMHC market median when tenants change.
 At least 20% of units must be adaptable.

-What will the rents be?

-Rents for replacement rental units must be set to existing rents for returning tenants, or to 20% below CMHC market median for vacant units.
-Rents will increase annually according to RTA maximums, but will be readjusted to 20% below CMHC market median when tenants change.

-- 1 Total market unit count includes any strata or rental unit that is derived from density provisions within the RM and RMs districts. - Replacement rents can include annual RTA increases for the duration of time between demolition and occupancy - 3 RTA Maximums Residential Tenancy Act maximum permitted annual increases - 4 If 20% is not possible due to site constraints, a variant may be determined through CD rezoning, subject to Council approval.
+Rental units may be in separate buildings within a podium or mixed tenure in the same building.
+Voluntary rental units will be include 'permitted use' in the C1, C2 and C3 districts rather than zoned for rental Total market unit count includes any strata or rental unit that is derived from density provisions within the RM and RMs districts.
+Replacement rents can include annual RTA increases for the duration of time What will the rents be?
+Rents for inclusionary units must be 20% below CMHC market median rents.
+These rents will increase annually according to RTA maximums.
+Notes Project must meet 20% inclusionary before adding voluntary rental nolition and occupancy ms - Residential Tenancy Act maximum permitted annual increases Project must first utilize all RM/ RMs through CD rezoning, subject to Council approval.

+RTA Maximums - Residential Tenancy Act maximum permitted annual increases If 20% is not possible due to site constraints, a variant may be determined